SolidRun/imx8dxl_build/README.md

 ## Boot via USB-OTG

-All steps in this section requiring using NXPs `uuu` application to interface with the Boot-ROM inside the SoC.
+All steps in this section require using NXPs `uuu` application to interface with the Boot-ROM inside the SoC.
 Precompiled binaries are available [here on GitHub](https://github.com/NXPmicro/mfgtools/releases), and through the package managers on some distributions.

 ### U-Boot only

 0. Configure the DIP Switch to boot from USB.
-This step is optional *only before flashing the eMMC*
+This step is optional *only before flashing the eMMC for the first time*
 1. Connect the serial console to the computer, and open it.
 2. Connect the first USB-OTG port via a type A to type A cable to the computer.
-3. Acquire the full path to the U-Boot binary (`build/mkimage/iMX8DXL/flash.bin`) or copy it next to the uuu binary.
+3. Acquire the full path to the uuu command (e.g. `C:\Users\Josua\Desktop\uuu.exe`) or copy it into the imx8dxl_build folder.
-4. Instruct NXPs `uuu` command to send U-Boot:
+4. From a CLI at the root of imx8dxl_build folder, Instruct NXPs `uuu` command to send U-Boot:
-   `uuu [path-to-]flash.bin`
+   `[path-to-]uuu images/uboot.bin`
 5. Connect to power, or reset the device.
 6. The serial console should now provide access to the early boot log, and u-boot commandline: